-- Conduct Constructability Reviews to improve quality of designs and enhance efficiency of work flow during the construction phase. - Continue to develop and update policy and procedures for all aspects of each program. - Conduct mandated Value Engineering studies to meet federal guidelines. - Conduct VE Mod 1 and overview training for KYTC staff and design consultants, as needed. - Conduct Post-Construction Reviews in their prescribed cycle. - Collect data for the 3 program datasets to include in the Lessons Learned GIS geodatabase. - Provide technical assistance from the programs to identify, evaluate and prioritize needs for improvements and coordinate those recommendations within the Cabinet through the collection and analysis of data. - Educate KYTC staff and others on topics identified through the various reviews and analysis of the Lessons Learned data. - Educate KYTC staff and others by developing and publishing the Quality Matters newsletter, containing content about findings from the reviews or design innovations. - Educate KYTC staff and others by developing and publishing Tech Briefs, each focused on a single, important topic identified through the reviews. - Train in-house and consultant personnel on findings for the betterment of designs and design processes. - Ensure consistency and quality of design products delivered by KYTC. - Oversee outsourced activities.
+- Conduct Constructability Reviews to improve quality of designs and enhance efficiency of work flow during the construction phase. - Continue to develop and update policy and procedures for all aspects of each program. - Conduct mandated Value Engineering studies to meet federal guidelines. - Conduct Post-Construction Reviews for each district.
+Collect data for the 3 program datasets to include in the Lessons Learned GIS geodatabase. - Provide technical assistance from the programs to identify, evaluate and prioritize needs for improvements and coordinate those recommendations within the Cabinet through the collection and analysis of data. - Educate KYTC staff and others on topics identified through the various reviews and analysis of the Lessons Learned data. - Educate KYTC staff and others by developing and publishing the Quality Matters newsletter, containing content about findings from the reviews or design innovations. - Educate KYTC staff and others by developing and publishing Tech Briefs, each focused on a single, important topic identified through the reviews. - Train in-house and consultant personnel on findings for the betterment of designs and design processes. - Ensure consistency and quality of design products delivered by KYTC. - Measure and document performance of plan submittals to Division of Highway Design - Oversee outsourced activities.

 - VE Studies

 - VE Check Lists

 - VE Punch Lists

 - VE Project Database

 - VECP Database

+- Constructability Review Database

+- Constructability Project Review Reports

 - Post-Construction Review Fact Sheets

 - Post-Construction Review Database

-- Constructability Review Database

 - Quality Matters Newsletter

-- Tech Brief Publication

-- Lessons Learned Geodatabase

-- Lessons Learned Mapping

-- Annual Reports from all Programs

-- Special Studies